HOME:

 " Generally speaking,

-mm3 (microlitre).[1]
-These limits, however, are determined by the 2.5th
+per mm3 (microlitre).[1]
+These limits, however, are determined by

-lower and upper percentile, and a deviation does not necessarily imply
+the 2.5th lower and upper percentile, and a deviation does not necessarily

-any form of disease.
-The number of platelets in a blood sample also
+imply any form of disease.
+The number of platelets in a blood sample

-decreases rather quickly with time and a low platelet count may be caused
+also decreases rather quickly with time and a low platelet count may

 Photos of a condition